 The tonal influence of the type of wood used seems greater in baroque than in modern instruments, and each model and wood type has a distinctive personality.
 If your tastes are very specific as to tonal and response characteristics, we suggest that you call and discuss your wishes with us at length.
 We have a large selection of reproduction instruments in stock and have had a great deal of experience helping players find just the right instrument.

 Most of the instruments available today are not reproductions of medićval, renaissance, or baroque recorders; rather, they are instruments of modern design which may, however, incorporate some design features of one or more of the historical types.
 Modern recorders are extremely diverse in tone and playing qualities, but it is possible to draw a few generalizations about them: they tend to be fuller in tone than baroque recorders, although not as loud as renaissance recorders; their tone quality may range from full and warm through open and clear to bright and reedy, but is usually plainer and less complex than historical recorders; they have relatively larger windways, sometimes with some curvature but usually straight, and usually have less resistance; they are not as sensitive to articulation, have a more limited dynamic range, and are not as stable in pitch.
 On the other hand, they may be played for longer periods of time and are far less prone to clogging if correctly designed and voiced, and they do not require as much care and attention.
 Perhaps most important, they require less effort and control on the part of the player and tend to be far more forgiving of a wide spectrum of playing techniques and styles.
 Whereas historical recorders are more player-dependent and require considerable experience and skill to produce optimum results, modern recorders have more of the performance built into the instrument, are therefore more reliable and less dependent on the ability of the player.
 Most modern recorders are equally suited to both ensemble and solo use; they are the ideal instrument for a player who does not want to acquire a number of highly specialized literature-specific reproduction instruments for early music but rather one all-purpose recorder which can be used successfully for all literature.The large number of modern recorders we stock are greatly varied in appearance and playing qualities.
-The instruments from our four Swiss suppliers are uniformly excellent in wood quality and workmanship; the several joints of each instrument are made from one continuous piece of wood, insuring uniformity not only of grain and color but also tonal properties.
+The instruments from our three Swiss suppliers are uniformly excellent in wood quality and workmanship; the several joints of each instrument are made from one continuous piece of wood, insuring uniformity not only of grain and color but also tonal properties.
 The Küng Model II recorders are the latter-day descendents of the original series of Küng instruments, having a solid, clear, well-focused, plain tone that lends itself to both consort and solo playing and, in the harder woods, competes well with modern instruments.
 There were as many as ten different choices of wood for each model in the past, but the number of wood choices has been greatly reduced in recent years and they are now available only in a few of the more expensive tropical hardwoods.
 These instruments often appeal to players of modern woodwind or brass instruments.
 The newer Küng Model III recorders have a very rich, complex, sweet, mellow, and covered sound more like that of historical reproduction instruments, but have the fullness of tone and greater ease of playing characteristic of modern instruments.
 The Fehr Model IV and Huber Model III instruments are quite similar to one another, each having a full, bright, clear tone and superb high register response; the Fehr recorders are somewhat fuller in the middle and low register and freer-blowing, whereas the Huber recorders are slightly tighter and more resistant.
 The styles of these two outstanding makers seem to be becoming more and more alike in recent years, however.
 They are both outstanding all-purpose mainstream modern recorders and well suited to baroque solo literature as well as consort use.

-The German and Dutch workshops produce instruments which are in general good but less outstanding in wood quality and workmanship than the above Swiss makers; they are also appreciably less expensive, however.
+The German and Dutch workshops produce instruments which are in general good but less outstanding in wood quality and workmanship than the above Swiss makers; they are also somewhat less expensive, however.
 With custom servicing, these instruments can be made to play extremely well and provide good value for money.
+The instruments by Conrad Mollenhauer, however, have been vastly improved in design and quality over the past two decades and now offer the same quality as the Swiss makers at a much lower price point.
 The Mollenhauer Denner series was previously, under the Flauto Dolce name, rather warm, covered, and flute-like in tone quality but was redesigned to produce a brighter, more focused tone and far better upper register response.
-They have a fair amount of reediness and complexity and a compact low register.
-The Moeck Rottenburgh series was extremely popular in the 1970's but has encountered considerable competition from newer designs developed by other makers during the past two decades.
-The Moeck instruments produce a loud, full, windy tone with somewhat higher resistance than other makes.
-They are tuned flatter than most other instruments and require high breath pressure on the part of the player if they are to be played in tune.
-The Solo recorders by Hans Coolsma from the Netherlands are much more like baroque recorders in tonal design, having more resistance and a good deal of reediness and complexity which makes them outstanding solo instruments.
-The less-expensive Coolsma Conservatorium series is an excellent choice for students and other players seeking a quality solo baroque instrument of lower cost.
-All of the above instruments are available in a basic model made of pearwood and/or maple and three to eight more expensive models made from various tropical hardwoods.
+They have a fair amount of reediness and complexity, a compact low register, are rather quiet in tone, and well suited to the performance of baroque music.
+All of the above instruments are available in a basic model made of pearwood and/or maple and three to eight more expensive models made from a variety of domestic and tropical hardwoods.

 The choice of wood does have a definite and predictable influence on tone, although the overall bore and windway design and the voicing of the individual instrument are far more important factors.
 The influence of the wood is due not to the hardness or density of the wood per se, as is generally believed, but rather to the fiber structure and porosity, which determine the relative roughness or smoothness of the bore.
 In general, softer, less dense woods yield a rougher bore surface, which produces a warmer, more covered and diffuse tone.
 Harder and denser woods permit a smoother, more highly polished bore surface and produce a brighter, clearer, and more centered tone quality with greater projection.
 A good rule of thumb is that the softer woods are less expensive, and the cost of the wood increases with hardness.
 There are two exceptions to this rule, however: olivewood and European boxwood are relatively soft woods but, because of their rarity, are more expensive than some harder tropical woods.The softest and warmest sounding woods are the domestic European fruitwoods: pearwood, olivewood, cherrywood and plumwood.
 Pearwood is the most gentle-toned and covered sounding, whereas the other three have a trace of brightness around a soft core.
 Instruments of maple are somewhat fuller, louder, and darker, but windier and less refined than any of the fruitwoods.
 Fruitwood instruments tend to become brighter with use over a period of years, whereas maple instruments, after the initial break-in period, apparently do not.
 Haldu is a brownish yellow wood from India with tonal properties very similar to plumwood.
 Boxwood is a popular term for a variety of woods from many different countries which have very little in common except for their pale yellow color.
 The boxwood used by 18th century makers was either English, European, or the closely-related Turkish boxwood, prized for its hardness, tonal quality, and resistance to water.
 This wood is only occasionally used today, not just because of its rarity and high cost but also because it often has knot holes and tends to warp very easily as it ages.
 Most instruments from European makers labeled as boxwood are in fact made from a South American wood known variously as Maracaibo, Zapatero, or Venezuelan boxwood, which is plentiful and inexpensive, easy to work, highly stable, but softer and blander in tonal properties than true European boxwood.
 South American boxwood is intermediate in cost and tonal quality between the softer European domestic fruitwoods and maple on one hand and the denser exotic tropical hardwoods on the other; it has a clear, cool, neutral sound equally suited to solo or ensemble playing.